Abortion Rights and Reproductive Healthcare

 Black Lives Matter.
 Lucas recognizes the reality that Black Missourians of all ages are more at risk of dying as a result of police use of force compared to white Missourians.
 But it doesn’t stop there — Black Missourians face unique challenges and inequities in school, in the workplace, in the criminal justice system, and in communities across our state and our country.
 In this campaign, Lucas is committed to working with Black leaders and activists to enact a comprehensive agenda that empowers Black Missourians and creates a more equitable and inclusive America.

 Lucas believes that no matter where they live or work, LGBTQ+ Missourians should be empowered to feel safe and supported in their communities.
 That’s why we must act to pass the Equality Act, protect our kids by banning conversion therapy nationwide, and end the epidemic of violence against trans Americans.
+He will also fight to protect progress made by codifying same-sex marriage rights into federal law.

 Investing In Education